 In fact, he’s savvy, talented – and in good company.
 There are large numbers of adults with potentially life-threatening food allergies who do not carry auto-injectors, are not vigilant food label readers and are unlikely to be found wearing MedicAlert jewelry.
 Almost everyone knows someone – a colleague, a friend – who has been diagnosed with a food allergy but believes that he or she doesn’t need to carry an auto-injector because the allergy is “mild” or “moderate”.

 These people lack the understanding of the disease to appreciate that symptoms are not consistent; that a mild reaction today could mean full-on anaphylaxis the next time (complete with problems breathing and a dangerous drop in blood pressure).
 So they go about their lives taking few precautions for the condition, blithely ignoring or dismissing the fact that they are standing on the precipice of a few mistaken bites or a sting, and unprepared if a big reaction does arise.

 Surveys reveal that adults with food and stinging insect allergies are far more likely to take risks than parents would take with an allergic child.
 “We don’t see this behavior from parent to child.
-It seems to be an adult phenomenon,” says Anne Muñoz-Furlong, the former CEO of the Food Allergy & Anaphylaxis Network (FAAN), who has been involved in allergy research.
+It seems to be an adult phenomenon,” says Anne Muñoz-Furlong, the former CEO of the Food Allergy & Anaphylaxis Network (FAAN, now FARE ), who has been involved in allergy research.
 “We often say that teenagers are risk-takers, and they feel like they’re invincible.
 But I hear more stories of risk-taking from adults than I do from teens.”

 In the “at risk” group, only 4 per cent owned and carried an auto-injector, compared to about half of the diagnosed group.
 As well, 65 per cent of those “at risk” believed an antihistamine would always clear up allergy symptoms.